dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

 When you add a field to your form, think about the type of answer you want to receive.
 This will influence the type of field you choose.

-For example, if you want an answer of &ldquo;Yes&rdquo; or &ldquo;No,&rdquo; two checkboxes wouldn't make sense, because the user could select both options.
+For example, if you want an answer of "Yes" or "No," two checkboxes wouldn't make sense, because the user could select both options.

 <div class='example_content example_content_bad' id='example_fr_1'></div>

-Instead, Screendoor's &ldquo;multiple choice&rdquo; field, which lets you select only one option, would be a better fit.
+Instead, Screendoor's "multiple choice" field, which lets you select only one option, would be a better fit.

 <div class='example_content example_content_good' id='example_fr_2'></div>

-Here's another example: if you want the answer to be in the form of a number,  use a &ldquo;Numeric&rdquo; field.
+Here's another example: if you want the answer to be in the form of a number,  use a "Numeric" field.
 Screendoor will display an error if the user tries to enter anything in this field that isn't a number.

 <div class='example_content example_content_good' id='example_fr_9'></div>